crownengine/crown/docs/reference/command_line.rst

 	* ``windows``

 ``--continue``
-	Run the engine after resource compilation.
+	Run the engine after the data has been compiled.

 ``--console-port <port>``
-	Set port of the console.
+	Set port of the console server.

 	When no port is specified, the engine uses the port 10001.

 ``--port-file <path>``
-	Write the selected console port to <path>.
+	Write selected console port to <path>.
 	The file is written after the console server has bound a port if any.

 ``--wait-console``
-	Wait for a console connection before starting up.
+	Wait for a console connection before booting the engine.

 ``--parent-window <handle>``
 	Set the parent window <handle> of the main window.